SebastianForslund/cpp-labs/README.md

 # labs-edaf30

-Code skeletons for the labs in EDAF30
+Code skeletons for the labs in EDAF30.
+Each directory contains the code skeletons for the lab.
+Please note that the skeletons are incomplete and may not build or run.